-This collection of memories developed spontaneously over period of time in a CAD newsgroup early in 1997 under the subject of “Old CAD Drafters”.
+This collection of memories developed spontaneously over a period in a CAD newsgroup early in 1997 under the subject of “Old CAD Drafters”.
 As technology continues to accelerate with no rest in sight, it seemed like a good idea to rescue this collection from being lost forever.

-If you have any other drafting-related reminders of the passage of time, feel free to address them to the webmaster.
+If you have any other drafting-related reminders of the passage of time, feel free to send them to us.
 We’ll be glad to add them to the list.
-Thank you to the people who continue to contribute to this list.
+Thank you to the people past, present and future who contribute to this list.

 Old CAD Drafters